 At first, projecting the whole picture inside your mind will help you a lot.
 I know this may sound odd but it really helps.
 The first few times you may not be really good at this technique but you’ll get better and better.
 Using only this technique I managed to improve my results drastically in a matter of months and to be honest I am using it from the day I started to consciously live my life.
 Secondly, there should be good motivation coming from the inside.
 It may even be a sacrifice for a greater good.

 One more principle I learned is that one motive is almost never as good as having two more.
 You should dig deep and realise why else besides the main motive you should be doing something and put energy to it.
 I’m not talking pulling it out of thin air type of search.
-I’m talking about really finding out how else can it benefit yourself.
+I’m talking about really finding out how else can it benefit yourself and your cause.

 How to make an effective plan?
 The magic recipe for success.